Newly elected presidents in three Horyzon project countries

 The election in Nepal took a very different course.
 There, a new parliament was elected on March 5, 2026—in a context marked by significant social upheaval.
 The trigger for the early election was nationwide protests in 2025, which were driven in particular by young people and whose brutal suppression led to over 70 deaths.
 The protesters were opposing the shutdown of social media, corruption, and a lack of prospects.
 The election ultimately brought about a significant political upheaval: the relatively new, reform-oriented “Rastriya Swatantra Party (RSP)” won by a surprisingly clear margin and now has a prime minister, Balendra Shah, who is also relatively young.
 This can be seen as a sign of a generational shift: young voters have visibly voiced their concerns, thereby sending a signal for greater transparency and a willingness to reform.
 More importantly, however, Nepal’s still-young democracy has weathered this test, and the established parties have been punished for their actions.
 At the same time, expectations for the new government are high, particularly regarding jobs, economic development, and a more effective fight against corruption.

-Colombia: Runoff election to follow
+Colombia: Close Runoff election

 Sources: wikipedia.org, africanelections.org, bpb.de